 - behaviour that intentionally causes harm

 - fighting, including so called 'play fighting'

 - lying

 - spitting

-- damaging resources/others' belongings
+- · damaging resources/others' belongings

-If a child is found to have made malicious accusations against school staff, then this is treated with the upmost seriousness and disciplinary action will be sought.
-This will include meeting formally with parents/carers and quite possibly a fixed term exclusion.
+If a child is found to have made malicious accusations against school staff, then this is treated with the utmost seriousness and disciplinary action will be sought.
+This will include meeting formally with parents/carers and quite possibly a suspension.
 Incidents of such will be dealt with on an individual basis.